Bns_merger_graphic_squashed

 Mission

-LIGO is funded by the U.S. National Science Foundation and operated by the California Institute of Technology (Caltech) and the Massachusetts Institute of Technology (MIT).
+LIGO is funded by the U.S. National Science Foundation (NSF) and operated by the California Institute of Technology (Caltech) and the Massachusetts Institute of Technology (MIT).
 LIGO's advanced detectors also received financial support for their construction from Australia, Germany, and the United Kingdom.
 LIGO detectors are available for use by members of the LIGO Scientific Collaboration (LSC), comprising researchers in partner institutions around the world.